theckman/goas/README.md

 scene ends due to a timeout, or when it is stopped with `err := scn.Stop()` or `scn.Abort(myError)`.

-Another functionality of the scene is the signalling of a topic.
-So multiple goroutines can wait for a signal with a topic, all will be notified after the topic has been signalled.
+Another functionality of the scene is the signaling of a topic.
+So multiple goroutines can wait for a signal with a topic, all will be notified after the topic has been signaled.
 Additionally they can wait with a timeout.

 ```